invokecreate/example-sfmc-app/README.md

    ```

 3. Configure the application by setting the required environment variables:
+   - `appSecret`: The secret key used for session management in the application.
    - `clientId`: The client ID for your SFMC API integration.
    - `clientSecret`: The client secret for your SFMC API integration.
    - `redirectUri`: The redirect URI for the application.